DelStar/pulsechain/README.md

 1. Stakes added to validators already in rotation will be considered "Pending" until the end of the current era (validator rotation).
     - This means that for any given era the validator is in rotation, only the stakes that contributed to the validator being selected (staked before rotation) will be considered during revenue share.
 2. Users can only remove stake from a validator after 24 hours.
-3. You can add to or remove from existing stakes, and it is possible to remove only a portion of the total stake.
+3. You can add to or remove from existing stakes, and it is also possible to remove just a portion of the total stake.

 ## Validator Registration